UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_01.md

 <class 'numpy.int64'>
 ```

-We obtained this `<class 'numpy.int64'>` which we originally told you to
+We obtained this `<class 'numpy.int64'>` which we originally ignored.
-ignore.
-It’s outputting a `numpy.int64` data type because pandas
+It’s outputting a `numpy.int64` data type because pandas dataframes
-dataframes are all built from NumPy arrays\!
+are all built from NumPy arrays\!

 Notes: Script here